hauke96/METRO/README.md

 `METRO` is a small and simple rapid transit simulator.
 You can build tracks and stations, buy trains and realize a massive transport system by creating an efficient railway network.

+In addition to this page, there's also a [wiki](https://github.com/hauke96/METRO/wiki) for more detailed non-tech information.

 ## For developer

 * The documentation as website: http://hauke-stieler.de/public/METRO/doc/